stolostron/rhacm-docs/README.md

 1. Select the *Issues* tab.
 2. Select **New issue**.
 3. Provide detailed descriptions of the changes.
 If you provide your contact information, we can contact you with any questions related to your issue.
-4. Add a *documentation* label to the issue, so it is routed to the correct team.
+4. Add _squad-doc_ label to the issue.
 5. Submit the issue.